mz3r0/txtbuilder/README.md

 - Exceptions rising & handling
 - Support for huge files - scalability
 - Formalize the syntax to avoid undefined behavior (I haven't tried breaking it in every possible way)
+- Move all functions used in 'wrapping' in their own class to enable subclassing and additional definitions by the user